nancunjie4560/Portfolio/README.md

      - [Loan Approval](https://rpubs.com/nancunjie4560/890128): With classification tree model to identify if a bank would issue a loan or not.

-     - [Titanic - Machine Learning from Disaster]: This is a kaggle competition that identifies who got survived from the disaster of Titanic.
+     - [Titanic - Machine Learning from Disaster](https://rpubs.com/nancunjie4560/935617): This is a kaggle competition that identifies who got survived from the disaster of Titanic.

      - [Who is Drunk in Ames, Iowa](https://rpubs.com/nancunjie4560/859646): Find out the patterns of people getting drunk in Ames, Iowa.